Watch Overview Video

 “Blessed are they who hunger and thirst after righteousness.”
 Matthew 5:6

 This initial phase of the unit not only acts as a bait to “hook” students into the forthcoming topic, but it also serves to identify a key theme in the proposed unit.
-These activities will involve some kind of interactive, relational activity or engaging story and strongly sets the theme for the new topic.
+Learning experiences within this initial phase will involve some kind of interactive, relational activity or engaging story and strongly sets the theme for the new topic.

 Connection with the Big Picture